AAStarCommunity/AAStar-Infra-Docs/research/jurnals/SuperPaymaster.md

 While various solutions aim to improve the gas payment experience (e.g., gas estimation tools, early forms of gas abstraction), they often provide only partial relief.
 Many still require users to possess native tokens or grapple with underlying complexities.
 Even emerging standards like ERC-4337, while promising, face adoption hurdles and do not inherently solve all usability or centralization issues in their current implementations [Citation needed - Review of gas optimization techniques/early AA].

 #### 2.2.5 Risks of Centralized Gas Payment Services (Overview)
 The rise of centralized services offering gas sponsorship (Paymasters) or transaction relaying (Bundlers), often associated with ERC-4337 implementations, introduces a new set of risks that potentially undermine blockchain's core principles.
 These include security vulnerabilities (e.g., facilitating MEV extraction like sandwich attacks, data breaches), the potential for transaction manipulation or censorship based on the provider's policies or jurisdiction, and the risk of market monopolies leading to inflated costs and reduced innovation (Daian et al., 2020).
 A detailed analysis follows in Section 2.4.
-It is a joke for anyone can get a permissionless account by ECDSA on blockchain, but you must buy gas token with your ID card, bank card and centralized credentials to launch decentralized transactions.
+It's paradoxical that permissionless accounts, readily created via ECDSA, often necessitate centralized identification and payment methods to acquire gas for initiating decentralized transactions.

 ### 2.3 Usability Challenges in Gas Payment: An HCI Perspective
 The fundamental challenges outlined previously manifest as significant usability barriers when analyzed through the lens of Human-Computer Interaction (HCI).